 Why Choose a Periodontist for Your Dental Implant Procedure?

 Not only do periodontists like Dr. Beck have additional years beyond the basic dental training of a general dentist, but they also have the added benefit of helping to keep your teeth, gums, and implants healthy.
-Periodontists are experts at treating periodontal disease, and all things concerning the overall health of your gums and jawbone.
+Periodontists are trained in treating periodontal disease, and all things concerning the overall health of your gums and jawbone.
 As already mentioned, periodontal disease is serious oral health condition that often causes loose and missing teeth for many San Diego residents.
 Unfortunately, general dentists and oral surgeons do not always have the training and education to properly identify and treat periodontal disease.
 And if you’ve had it in the past and choose to have dental implants placed, you’re at a higher risk of developing the condition again, risking the long term health and success of your new implants.

 Choose Periodontist Dr. Beck for Your Dental Implants Placement

 Periodontists like Dr. Beck provide their patients with “whole mouth care,” which means your chances of implant failure are significantly reduced.
-This combined with the benefits you receive from the added training and experience of Dr. Beck, means you will undoubtedly receive the best care and overall experience when you choose to trust Dr. Beck and her team at Southern California Periodontics & Implantology with your care.
+This combined with the benefits you receive from the added training and experience of Dr. Beck, means you will undoubtedly receive quality care and overall experience when you choose to trust Dr. Beck and her team at Southern California Periodontics & Implantology with your care.

 Call her office today at (858) 635-6700 to schedule your first consultation.